thierryxing/Fastfiles/README.md

 # Fastfiles
-Fastlane fastfile examples and custom actions
+This repository contains a few fastlane fastfile examples and some custom actions that used by our team.